isomerpages/moe-zhenghuasec/pages/Frequently Asked Questions (FAQ).md

 <p>(13) My child takes part in a competitive sport on a regular basis (e.g.
 gymnastics, swimming) but this sport is not offered in the school.
 Can it be counted as my child's CCA?</p>
-<p>In order for the child to achieve an excellent grade in CCA, the child
-must take part in a CCA that is offered by the school, and have attended at least 75% of that CCA’s activities during his or her time in the school.
+<p>CCAs are a key component of students’ holistic education.
+Through CCAs,
+students discover their interests and talents.
+CCAs also provide platforms for students to develop their character, learn values, social emotional competencies and other relevant skills to prepare them for future challenges.
+Participation in a CCA is compulsory for all secondary school students.
+Secondary school students may pursue their interests and participate in external activities, but not in-lieu of a school-based CCA.&nbsp; Hence all Secondary school students must participate in a school-based CCA and may continue to participate in the competitive sport outside of their school commitments.
+Their achievement in the competitive sport can be recorded inside their school records if they meet the criteria.</p>
-The child’s involvement in outside activities such as competitive sports can help the child achieve higher attainment points in the CCA grading system known as LEAPS.
-The school can also help to de-conflict the child’s CCA in school with his or her outside commitments if need be.(<em>For questions on specific CCAs, please contact any of the CCA teachers-in-charge or our HOD/PE&amp;CCA Mr Robin Goh.</em>)</p>
+<p>(<em>For questions on specific CCAs, please contact any of the CCA teachers-in-charge or our HOD/PE&amp;CCA Mr Robin Goh.</em>)</p>
 <h5>Additional FAQs can be found at:</h5>
 <ul data-tight="true" class="tight">
 <li>